(UPDATED 10/22/2020) Description of the 2017 Sacramento Downtown Specific Plan Survey.

 In the case of the Downtown Sacramento Specific Plan the goal of increasing housing by 10,000 units in the next decade will require that higher density housing be built.
 According to the City of Sacramento FAQ’s for Downtown Sacramento higher density simply means new residential development at a density that is higher than single family home or attached townhouses.
 For Downtown Sacramento, higher density can be anything between 18-36 to 150+ units.

-If you have an opinion – take this opportunity to express it – or don’t complain to me!
+If you have an opinion – take this opportunity to express it!